This article was reviewed by the YOUCANIC editorial team.

 Have troubles with your Mercedes-Benz ABS suspension?
 Learn how to troubleshoot the problem by following the procedures below.
 This guide covers some of the most common problems affecting Mercedes-Benz vehicles with Active Body Control (ABC) hydraulic suspension.
 Mercedes-Benz ABC suspension has been around since the early 2000s and can be found on high-end models such as the S-Class, SL-Class, and CL-Class AMG models.

-Unfortunately, even 20+ years after, very few mechanics know how to work and diagnose problems with the ABC suspension.
-Taking the time to read this article and learning about what can go wrong with the Mercedes-Benz ABC suspension can save you time, money, and headaches.
+Unfortunately, even 20+ years later, very few mechanics know how to work and diagnose problems with the ABC suspension.
+Reading this article and learning about what can go wrong with the Mercedes-Benz ABC suspension can save you time, money, and headaches.

 ABC uses hydraulic pressure to actively adjust the suspension in real-time.
-The system consists of hydraulic cylinders that are attached to the suspension and a hydraulic pump that pressurizes the fluid that runs through the system.
-The ABC system can adjust the suspension individually at each wheel, which allows for precise control of the vehicle’s body roll, pitch, and dive.
+The system consists of hydraulic cylinders attached to the suspension and a hydraulic pump pressuring the fluid running through the system.
+The ABC system can adjust the suspension individually at each wheel, allowing precise control of the vehicle’s body roll, pitch, and dive.

 The ABC system is controlled by an ABC control module, which receives input from various sensors located on the vehicle.
 These sensors monitor the vehicle’s speed, acceleration, steering angle, and other factors that affect the vehicle’s handling.